 Conclusion to Best Streamlabs OBS Settings

-At the end of this Streamlabs OBS guide, I would just like to state that for every streamer best streaming settings for OBS are different.
+At the end of this Streamlabs OBS guide, I want to emphasize that the best streaming settings for OBS vary for each streamer.

-Also, while you are here, read the FAQ below!
+Additionally, while you are here, please read the FAQ below!

 Frequently Asked Questions